ANZ Seeds of Renewal

 To apply, you must meet the following criteria:

-- Be a not-for-profit, community-based organisation with an ABN or Incorporation Certificate;
+- Applicant organisations must be a not-for-profit organisation with an ABN or Incorporation Certificate;

-- Project must offer clear public benefit (i.e. has a charitable purpose);
+- Project must be for charitable purposes and offer clear public benefit;

-- Organisations with or without DGR endorsement are eligible to apply;
+- Organisations with or without DGR endorsement are eligible;

 - Organisations can submit one application per grant round; and

-- Projects must be in a remote, rural or regional area.
+- Projects must benefit communities in remote, rural or regional Australia.

 Please note, you will be considered ineligible if the: